uchicago-cs/cmsc22000/website/hw/hw3.rst

 set its prerequisite to the same file, but replacing ``.o`` with ``.c``.

-While this can be a useful rule, it is a bit too broad for our purposes, since have a specific list of object files we want to compile.
+While this can be a useful rule, it is a bit too broad for our purposes, since we have a specific list of object files we want to compile.
 We can instead write the rule like this:

 .. code-block:: makefile